zama-ai/concrete-ml/docs/built-in-models/linear.md

 |              [Ridge](../developer-guide/api/concrete.ml.sklearn.linear_model.md#class-ridge)              |                    [Ridge](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.Ridge.html#sklearn.linear_model.Ridge)                     |
 |         [ElasticNet](../developer-guide/api/concrete.ml.sklearn.linear_model.md#class-elasticnet)         |             [ElasticNet](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.ElasticNet.html#sklearn.linear_model.ElasticNet)             |

-Using these models in FHE is extremely similar to what can be done with scikit-learn's [API](https://scikit-learn.org/stable/modules/classes.html#module-sklearn.linear_model), making it easy for data scientists that are used to this framework to get started with Concrete ML.
+Using these models in FHE is extremely similar to what can be done with scikit-learn's [API](https://scikit-learn.org/stable/modules/classes.html#module-sklearn.linear_model), making it easy for data scientists that are used to this framework to get started with Concrete-ML.

 Models are also compatible with some of scikit-learn's main worflows, such as `Pipeline()` or `GridSearch()`.